✓ Last verified: March 23, 2026 — Edited & verified by Angelica Bottaro for HealingMaps Editorial Staff

 | At-home troches | $150–$300/month | — |

-Sources: CDC PLACES 2023 (Kentucky, state-level prevalence) · U.S. Census ACS 5 Year · HealingMaps proprietary patient inquiry data.
+Sources: CDC PLACES 2023 (Jefferson County, crude prevalence) · U.S. Census ACS 5 Year · HealingMaps proprietary patient inquiry data.

 Behind this data: HealingMaps has analyzed 23,496 patient inquiries (Oct 2022 – Mar 2026), mapped 1,473 verified clinics across 3,142 counties, scraped 132 clinic pricing pages, and collected 658 practitioner survey responses.
 This snapshot reflects our multi-source methodology.

-This 3-question summary is matched to the protocols and conditions Ketamine of Louisville treats.
+This 5-question summary is matched to the protocols and conditions Ketamine of Louisville treats.
 Editorial responses are HealingMaps-authored, grounded in our 2026 Ketamine Clinic Intelligence Report.

 Ketamine of Louisville treats depression via IV ketamine (off-label, evidence-based).
-Insurance coverage is rare for IV/KAP — most patients pay out of pocket.
-TRD is typically defined as two or more prior antidepressant trials without sufficient response — patients meeting that bar are best candidates here.
+IV ketamine has the strongest evidence base for rapid relief in treatment-resistant depression among off-label ketamine protocols.
+TRD is typically defined as two or more prior antidepressant trials without sufficient response — patients meeting that bar are reasonable candidates here.
+IV ketamine is cash-pay; patients seeking insurance-covered TRD treatment should also evaluate Spravato-certified clinics.

-Yes — Ketamine of Louisville treats anxiety, including generalized anxiety, social anxiety, and panic disorder.
+Yes — Ketamine of Louisville treats anxiety disorders.
 The evidence base for ketamine in anxiety is less robust than for depression, but it can be a meaningful option for patients who haven’t responded to SSRIs or benzodiazepines.
-Worth asking which of their protocols they typically recommend for anxiety-primary patients.
+Worth asking which dosing protocol they typically recommend for anxiety-primary patients during your consult.

 Leave a Reply